Country Music Hall of Fame and Museum: History of the museum

 The Country Music Hall of Fame and Museum is the world's largest repository of country music artifacts.
 Early in the 1960s, as the Country Music Association's (CMA) campaign to publicize country music was accelerating, CMA leaders determined that a new organization was needed to operate a country music museum and related activities beyond CMA's scope as simply a trade organization.
 Toward this end, the nonprofit Country Music Foundation (CMF) was chartered by the state of Tennessee in 1964 to collect, preserve, and publicize information and artifacts relating to the history of country music.
-Through CMF, industry leaders raised money with the effort of CMA Executive Director Jo Walker-Meador to build the Country Music Hall of Fame and Museum, which opened on April 1, 1967.
-The original building was a barn-shaped structure located at the head of Music Row, erected on the site of a small Nashville city park.
+Through CMF, industry leaders raised money with the effort of CMA Executive Director Jo Walker-Meador to build the Country Music Hall of Fame and Museum.
+The CMA Building Committee engaged the services of Martin Jenter, of Jenter Exhibits, Inc., to research and design the interior exhibits.
+Work was completed by the firm at its Mount Vernon, N.Y. plant, and the components were shipped in moving vans to Nashville, where they were assembled for the grand opening on April 1, 1967.
+The original building exterior was built by the architectural firm W.B.
+Cambron & Co., Inc., designed as a barn-shaped structure located at the head of Music Row, erected on the site of a small Nashville city park.
 This hall of fame was modeled after the National Baseball Hall of Fame and Museum in Cooperstown, New York.
-At this point, artifacts began to be displayed and a small library was begun in a loft above one of the museum's galleries.
+Artifacts began to be displayed and a small library was begun in a loft above one of the museum's galleries.

 Early in the 1970s, the basement of the museum building was partially complete, and library expansion began, embracing not only recordings, but also books and periodicals, sheet music and songbooks, photographs, business documents, and other materials.
 At the outset, CMA staff had run the museum, but by 1972, the museum (already governed by its own independent board of directors) acquired its own small staff.

 Building expansion took place in 1974, 1977, and 1984 to store and display the museum's growing collection of costumes, films, historic cars, musical instruments, and other artifacts.
 An education department was created to conduct ongoing programs with Middle Tennessee schools; an oral history program was begun; and a publications department was launched to handle books, as well as the Journal of Country Music.

+Charlie Pride was the first African American inducted into the hall of fame (inducted in 2000), and as of 2026, no African-American woman has been inducted.